Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Abstract

 \section{Abstract}

-Intracranial hemorrhage (ICH) is a life-threatening medical emergency caused by various factors.
-Timely and precise diagnosis of ICH is crucial for administering effective treatment and improving patient survival rates.
+Intracranial hemorrhage (ICH) is a life-threatening medical emergency that requires timely and accurate diagnosis for effective treatment and improved patient survival rates.
 While deep learning techniques have emerged as the leading approach for medical image analysis and processing, the most commonly employed supervised learning often requires large, high-quality annotated datasets that can be costly to obtain, particularly for pixel/voxel-wise image segmentation.
-To address this challenge and facilitate ICH treatment decisions, we proposed a novel weakly supervised ICH segmentation method that leverages a hierarchical combination of head-wise gradient-infused self-attention maps obtained from a Swin transformer.
-The transformer is trained using an ICH classification task with categorical labels.
-To build and validate the proposed technique, we used two publicly available clinical CT datasets, namely RSNA 2019 Brain CT hemorrhage and PhysioNet.
-Additionally, we conducted an exploratory study comparing two learning strategies - binary classification and full ICH subtyping - to assess their impact on self-attention and our weakly supervised ICH segmentation framework.
-The proposed algorithm was compared against the popular U-Net with full supervision, as well as a similar weakly supervised approach using Grad-CAM for ICH segmentation.
-With a mean Dice score of 0.47, our technique achieved similar ICH segmentation performance as the U-Net and outperformed the Grad-CAM based approach, demonstrating the excellent potential of the proposed framework in challenging medical image segmentation tasks.
+To address this challenge and facilitate ICH treatment decisions, we introduce a novel weakly supervised method for ICH segmentation, utilizing a Swin transformer trained on an ICH classification task with categorical labels.
+Our approach leverages a hierarchical combination of head-wise gradient-infused self-attention maps to generate accurate image segmentation.
+Additionally, we conducted an exploratory study on different learning strategies and showed that binary ICH classification has a more positive impact on self-attention maps compared to full ICH subtyping.
+With a mean Dice score of 0.44, our technique achieved similar ICH segmentation performance as the popular U-Net and Swin-UNETR models with full supervision and outperformed a similar weakly supervised approach using GradCAM, demonstrating the excellent potential of the proposed framework in challenging medical image segmentation tasks.
+Our code is available at ~\url{https://github.com/HealthX-Lab/HGI-SAM}.